JoshuaMichaelHall-Tech/ruby-pomodoro-cli/readme.md

 - **Local Storage**: All logs are stored locally in `~/.pomodoro_logs/`
 - **No Cloud Sync**: The application never uploads your activity data
 - **Git Protection**: The `.gitignore` file prevents logs from being committed
+- **Abort Option**: Sessions can be aborted without logging any data

 ### Sharing Your Progress (Optional)